 That paper was finally delivered today to a someone puzzled, occasionally tittering and possibly titillated audience, if I may say so with shameless self-promotion.
 However, there were two highlights in the discussion that followed.

-The first came from Esther Hamori, a fellow presenter who sat next to me.
-She passed me a note regarding Hosea 4:12, which reads: ‘a diviner’s rod speaks to them’.
-Is it, she asked, a reference to a penis?
-Over drinks later Esther confessed that it is the first time she has passed a note during a session referring to a biblical dick.
+The first came from a fellow presenter, who passed me a note regarding Hosea 4:12, which reads: ‘a diviner’s rod speaks to them’.
+Is it a reference to a penis?

 The second was the concluding question of the session, directed at me by none other than the biblical historian Lester Grabbe, there with his stick.
 A little earlier I had been expounding on Ezekiel 2-3, in which the prophet eats a phallic scroll covered in words and writing, held out by a mysterious hand, a scroll which was unexpectedly sweet to the taste.
 I argued that this text may well be read as a reference to auto-fellatio (full section here), backed up by an image of the moment of creation from Heliopolis in which the god sucks himself off.